Counting Finite Index Subrings of $\mathbb{Z}^n$: Subring Matrices and Irreducible Subring Matrices

-\begin{thm}\cite[Theorem 3.4]{Liu} Any subring $L\subset \Z^{n}$ of finite index can be written uniquely as a direct sum of irreducible subrings $L_{i}\subset \Z^{n}$. \end{thm} It is easy to see if a subring is irreducible by considering the corresponding subring matrix.
+\begin{thm}\cite[Theorem 3.4]{Liu} A subring $L\subset \Z^{n}$ of index equal to a power of $p$ can be written uniquely as a direct sum of irreducible subrings $L_{i}\subset \Z^{n}$. \end{thm} It is easy to see if a subring is irreducible by considering the corresponding subring matrix.

-\begin{prop}\cite[Proposition 3.1]{Liu} An $n\times n$ subring matrix represents an irreducible subring if and only if its first $n-1$ columns contain only entries divisible by $p$, and its final column is the identity $(1, \ldots, 1)^{T}$. \end{prop}
+\begin{prop}\cite[Proposition 3.1]{Liu} An $n\times n$ subring matrix represents an irreducible subring if and only if its first $n-1$ columns contain only entries divisible by $p$, and its final column is equal the identity $(1, \ldots, 1)^{T}$. \end{prop}